Cleaning & Care

 Glass Cleaning Instructions

-Moisten a clean cloth, soft paper towel or clean synthetic sponge with a mild detergent or glass cleaner and wipe the board in a circular motion.
+Moisten a clean cloth, soft paper towel, or clean synthetic sponge with a mild detergent or glass cleaner and wipe the board in a circular motion.

 Textile Cleaning Instructions

-Surface is not intended for writing purposes.
+The surface is not intended for writing purposes.
 Avoid marking on the surface with writing tools.

 samples@polyvision.com